Program: M.F.A., Art

 - Advancement to candidacy takes place when the required preparatory coursework is completed and the student is prepared to advance to the final Graduate Project phase of the degree requirements.

-- Prerequisites to advancement to candidacy are:
+- Prerequisites for advancement to candidacy are:

-- Successful completion of periodic work-in-progress evaluations.
+- Successful completion of evaluations each semester.

 - Classified graduate standing with a minimum GPA of 3.0 or higher in all work undertaken for the program.